Free E-Mail

 How Can You Start?

-Here's one approach to starting a Bible
+Here's one approach to starting a physical Bible study journal:

 - Label.
 Put your name inside, along with the date.
-You might label it Journal #1.
+You might label it "Journal #1".

 - Date each entry.
-When you begin, for example, a JesusWalk Bible Study, date your entry, write out the question (if you like), and then write your answer -- whether short or long.
+When you begin, for example, a JesusWalk Bible Study, date your entry, write out the question (if you wish), and then write your answer -- whether short or long.
 Some days, with some questions, you will write a lot.
 Other days, not so much.
 That's okay.

 Keeping some kind of journal is a spiritual discipline that will bring you many rewards as a maturing disciple of our Lord.